jimitshah77/coursera_capstone/README.md

 # coursera_capstone
-This a data science capstone project based on IBM's data science for professionals course.
+This a data science capstone project based on IBM's data science for professionals course. this is the first cange to the readme file.